PacktPublishing/Kubernetes-An-Enterprise-Guide-Third-Edition/chapter5/k8gb-example/README.md

                       (MetalLB Config: 10.3.1.91-10.3.1.120)
                       (CoreDNS LB IP: 10.3.1.120)

+### K8GB Resource Overview
+You need to create a K8GB resource to create your GSLB record.
+This section explains what each option in our configuration is and what the setting provides.

+* dnsZone: This is the DNS zone used for GSLB records.
+The zone "gb.foowidgets.k8s" is where the GSLB configuration will manage DNS records.
+GSLB helps with routing traffic based on geography or other factors.
+* edgeDNSZone: This is the main DNS zone where the gslb zone will be delegated.
+The DNS records in "foowidgets.k8s" will reference the gb.foowidgets.k8s zone, creating a delegation for DNS resolution.
+* edgeDNSServers: This is the list of DNS server(s) used to resolve the DNS records, usually these are your "standard" DNS servers that clients are assigned.
+The 10.2.1.14 server will be the main DNS resolver for communication between different GSLB instances in the cluster.
+* clusterGeoTag: This is the geographical tag for the GSLB instance. "us-buf", and "us-nyc" represents specific geographical locations or clusters, distinguishing this GSLB instance from others in different regions.
+* extGslbClustersGeoTags: This is a list of external GSLB geo tags that this instance will pair with.
+We use "us-buf" and "us-nyc" to represent external GSLB instances located in New York City and Buffalo.
+These pairings are important for load balancing across different regions.
+* log.format: Specifies the format of the logs.
+Here, it is set to "simple", meaning the logs will be in a more human-readable format.
+The alternative is "json", which is structured and more machine-readable.
+* log.level: Defines the level of detail in the logs.
+The levels are in increasing order of verbosity: panic, fatal, error, warn, info, debug, and trace.
+The "trace" level provides the most detailed logging, useful for debugging.
+* coredns.isClusterService: Specifies whether CoreDNS should be considered as a cluster-wide service or not.
+Here, it's set to false, meaning this configuration does not treat CoreDNS as a cluster service.
+* coredns.deployment.skipConfig: When set to true, this skips the creation of a new CoreDNS deployment and uses the CoreDNS deployment that comes with k8gb.
+* oredns.image.repository: The Docker repository for the CoreDNS plugin used by k8gb.
+The repository absaoss/k8s_crd refers to the custom CoreDNS plugin image built for the project.
+* coredns.image.tag: Specifies the image version, which is v0.1.1 in this case.
+* coredns.serviceAccount.create: When set to true, this will create a new service account for CoreDNS.
+* coredns.serviceAccount.name: The name of the created service account, which is "coredns".
+* coredns.serviceType: Specifies the type of service for CoreDNS.
+Here, it is set to LoadBalancer, which means a load balancer will be provisioned to expose the CoreDNS service externally (if applicable).
+* coredns.loadBalancerIP: Defines the static IP address to assign to the CoreDNS LoadBalancer service.
+Here, it's set to 10.3.1.120

 ### Ubuntu Server - NYC Cluster Build
 To configure our K8s cluster in NYC, we have a single node for the example that will act as our control plane and worker node, it's an Ubuntu Server 24.04, IP Address: 10.3.1.55  ** Your IP will be different, make a note of it for the steps **